 So there you have it: my list of 25 eclectic and super exciting things to do in Slovenia!
 Have you been?
 Did I miss something you loved?
 I am already planning another visit to this amazing country, and I’d love to hear about experiences you enjoyed.

 If you haven’t yet visited, start planning a trip!
 With such a diverse array of spectacular experiences on offer, Slovenia is a must-visit, and I do hope you get to visit soon.
+Check out my Slovenia destination guide for ideas on putting together your own Slovenia itinerary.

 Note: This post contains affiliate links.
 If you click through and make a purchase, we receive a small commission, at no extra cost to you.